josh-lauer/ruby-net-http-instrumentation/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/signalfx/net-http-tracer.
+Bug reports and pull requests are welcome on GitHub at https://github.com/signalfx/net-http-instrumentation.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).